Elizabeth Robbins Stone: Hotels

-Located in the 300 block of Jefferson Street, the two-story hotel was called "Pioneer Cabin", and used by the Pioneer organizations for meetings and dances.
+The army decommissioned Camp Collins in March 1867, so the house built as an officer's mess was turned into the first hotel in Fort Collins by Stone, which housed and fed Overland Trail travelers.
+She also sold pies, bread, milk and butter to the soldiers.
+Located in the 300 block of Jefferson Street, the two-story hotel was called "Pioneer Cabin" and used by the Pioneer organizations for meetings and dances.
 Stone sold the house to Marcus Coon in 1873 who moved it to a location where it became kitchen and laundry facilities for the Agricultural Hotel.
 Later, it was sold to Mr. and Mrs. James F. Vandewark, who covered it in siding, painted it white and made it their home.